googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 The recommended approach is to use [multiple clusters](#multiple-clusters-1), such that the upgrade can be tested gradually with production load and easily rolled back if need arises.

+Agones currently has only a [single supported Kubernetes version]({{< relref "_index.md#usage-requirements" >}}) for each version, so it is recommended to do supported minor (e.g. 1.12.1 ➡ 1.13.2) Kubernetes version upgrades at the same time as a matching Agones upgrades.

+Patch upgrades (e.g. 1.12.1 ➡ 1.12.3) within the same minor version of Kubernetes can be done at any time.

 ### Multiple Clusters

 This process is very similar to the [Agones: Multiple Cluster](#multiple-clusters) approach above.

-Essentially, we want to do a [blue/green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html) to the new version of Kubernetes.
-This means that we can slowly migrate our game servers from the older version's cluster (blue) to the new version's cluster (green), and ensure nothing surprising happens during this process.
+We essentially want to transition our GameServer allocations from a cluster with the old version of Kubernetes, to a cluster with the upgraded version of Kubernetes while ensuring nothing surprising happens during this process.

 This also allows easy rollback to the previous infrastructure that we already know to be working in production, with minimal interruptions to player experience.

 The following are steps to implement this: